kuyeol/Ung-DSA-Repo/DSA/src/main/java/org/algorithm/Merge.md

  ### The main steps are:
 > [!NOTE]
+> > [!NOTE]
 > 1. Divide:
->> Break the problem into smaller subproblems.
+> > Break the problem into smaller subproblems.
 > 2. Conquer:
->> Solve the subproblems recursively.
+> > Solve the subproblems recursively.
 > 3. Combine:
->> Merge or combine the solutions of the subproblems to obtain the solution to the original problem.
+> > Merge or combine the solutions of the subproblems to obtain the solution to the original problem.

 <details>
 <summary>toKorean</summary>